Rosie O'Donnell: 1996–2002: The Rosie O'Donnell Show

 In 1996, she began hosting a daytime talk show, The Rosie O'Donnell Show, for her production company KidRo Productions.
 The show proved very successful, winning multiple Emmy Awards, and earning O'Donnell the title of "The Queen of Nice" for her style of light-hearted banter with her guests and interactions with the audience.
-As part of her playful banter with her studio audience, O'Donnell often launched koosh balls at the crowd and camera.
+As part of her playful banter with her studio audience, O'Donnell often launched Koosh balls at the crowd and camera.
 She also professed an infatuation with Tom Cruise.

 With New York City as the show's home base, O'Donnell displayed her love of Broadway musicals and plays by having cast members as guests, encouraging the audience to see shows, premiering production numbers as well as promoting shows with ticket giveaways.

 After the Columbine shootings, O'Donnell became an outspoken supporter of gun control and a major figure in the Million Mom March.
 During the April 19, 1999, broadcast of her talk show, she stated, "You are not allowed to own a gun, and if you do own a gun, I think you should go to prison."
 O'Donnell previously had remarked, "I don't personally own a gun, but if you are qualified, licensed and registered, I have no problem."
 In May 1999, a month after the Columbine shootings, O'Donnell interviewed Tom Selleck, who was promoting The Love Letter.
 O'Donnell interrogated him about his recent unpaid commercial for the National Rifle Association of America (NRA) and questioned him about the NRA's position on the use of "assault weapons".
 She said at the end of the segment the conversation had "not gone the way I had hoped" and added "if you feel insulted by my questions, I apologize because it was not a personal attack.
 It was meant to bring up the subject as it is in the consciousness of so many today."
-Ironically, O'Donnell at that time was a multi-million dollar paid spokesperson for 5 years for Kmart, which was the largest volume firearms retailer in the United States.
+At the time, O'Donnell was a multi-million dollar paid spokesperson for Kmart, which was the largest volume firearms retailer in the United States.
 Around the same time, the cast from Annie Get Your Gun was to appear on the show but refused O'Donnell's request to remove the line "I can shoot a partridge with a single cartridge" from the song "Anything You Can Do" and agreed to perform "My Defenses Are Down" instead.